 The Otari could be purchased by pool owners who have small children or who live in a neighborhood where there are a lot of kids.
 It would be designed to prevent children (and even adults) from drowning if they fall in, which unfortunately still happens too often.
 Lifeguards could also use them in larger resort pools and quickly direct the Otari to any section of the pool.
 There are millions of pools around the world, so there is a market for such a device, and the technology to build it already exists.

-I would like to thank Ray Mattison from Design Eye-Q who created the renderings of the Otari concept.
-Ray is based near Duluth, Minnesota, USA.
+The Otari concept was imagined in January 2016 by Charles Bombardier and designed by Ray Mattison from Design Eye-Q. Ray is based near Duluth, Minnesota, USA.
 He studied at the College for Creative Studies, and he has worked for Cirrus Aircraft and Exodus Machines.
 Ray also created the images of the Argentic search and rescue aircraft and the Skreemr supersonic aircraft.